F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_hierarchical-port-binding.rst

         f5_network_segment_gross_timeout = 300

-3. Configure the related :ref:`L2 Segmentation Mode <L2 Segmentation Mode Settings>` and/or :ref:`L3 Segmentation Mode <L3 Segmentation Mode Settings>` settings as appropriate for your environment.
+3. Configure the related :ref:`L2 Segmentation Mode` and/or :ref:`L3 Segmentation Mode` settings as appropriate for your environment.